Bootstrap a default version of Amundsen using Docker¶

 The following instructions are for setting up a version of Amundsen using Docker.

-- Make sure you have at least 3GB available to docker.
+- Make sure you have at least 3GB of disk space available to Docker.
 Install

 - Clone this repo and its submodules by running:

-- Enter the cloned directory and run below:
+- Enter the cloned directory and run the command below:

 If it’s your first time, you may want to proactively go through troubleshooting steps, especially the first one related to heap memory for ElasticSearch and Docker engine memory allocation (leading to Docker error 137).